maxking/docker-mailman/README.md

   mentioned in the `docker-compose.yaml`.
 You will have to change configuration files too if you change any of these.

-- Run mailman-core listening on port 8001 for REST API and port 8024 (LMTP server) for messages from your MTA.
+- Run mailman-core listening on port 8001 for the REST API and port 8024 (LMTP server) for messages from your MTA.
 You will have to configure your MTA to send messages at this address.